 Sousse's fortress-like Great Mosque was built in AD 851, a few years after the re-foundation of the town by the Aghlabids.
 Its construction design was based on the model of the Sidi Oqba Mosque in Kairouan.
-The mosque originally had two defensive towers, which guarded the harbour in earlier centuries.
+The mosque originally had two defensive towers, which guarded the harbor in earlier centuries.
 The domes of the minarets were later additions.
 An unusual feature is the external staircase leading up from the courtyard to the minaret.
 The battlement walls of the courtyard, which is surrounded on three sides by a colonnade of tall horseshoe arches borne on massive piers, are decorated with an elaborate Kufic frieze.
 The arcade in front of the 13-aisled prayer hall was added in 1675.
-The prayer hall originally consisted only of three barrel-vaulted bays, but by the 10th century it was found to be too small and was extended by the addition of three rather higher groin-vaulted bays on the side with the qibla wall.
+The prayer hall originally consisted only of three barrel-vaulted bays, but by the 10th century, it was found to be too small and was extended by the addition of three higher groin-vaulted bays on the side with the qibla wall.
 The beautifully decorated Aghlabid dome, now over the fourth bay, was originally over the bay in front of the mihrab.

 6 Souk District

 If you're in the mood for a spot of shopping and don't mind some fun-filled haggling, the medina's souk district is the place to go.
 Cute and colorful Rue el Aghalba runs past the Great Mosque to the medina's west side.
 Off this street, on the left, is Rue d'Angleterre leading south to the beginning of the souk quarter.
 Partially covered, this quarter has all the bustling atmosphere of the Orient with metalworkers and woodworkers down narrow side alleyways.
 Typical tourist souvenirs take up the main souk streets.
 It's the perfect place to poke around for an afternoon, trying to find some special treasure to take home.

 Location: Central Sousse